Puppy Love Doggie Daycare

 Doggie daycare is a place for your dog to hang out and have fun while you’re away!
 Puppy Love offers size-specific play groups, with separate facilities for small dogs and large dogs.
 Each dog group has their own separate indoor and outdoor space, with play structures, enamel-safe toys, and safety features designed for their size.
 Dogs spend the day playing, cuddling, and socializing in groups of up to 15 dogs, under direct supervision from staff who are trained in dog behavior.
 Adam and Tina are the primary dog caretakers, who live on-site.
 A rest period for dogs is given mid-day, and dogs who eat lunch are fed individually in a separate room.

-For our Slumber Party Boarding experience, dogs first arrive in the morning between 6:30am and 10:30pm to spend the day in daycare.
 Arriving in the morning gives the dogs enough time to get used to the place, make friends, and exercise so they’re nice and tired by bedtime.
 This ensures that everyone gets a nice, quiet night of sleep.

 - Nail Trim – Nail trims can keep your dog’s nails smooth and short, and prevent health risks associated with long nails.
 We strive to offer comfortable nail trims, going at a pace that is comfortable for the dog.
 We avoid trimming to the point of sensitivity, and avoid harming the nail’s quick.
 You can add a nail trim to your daycare or boarding reservation by selecting it as an additional service.